rgst-io/stencil/docs/reference/template-module.md

 Library templates special templates that are meant to only contain functions callable by the current module.
-They cannot call `file` methods as they do not ever generate file.
+They cannot call `file` methods as they do not ever generate files.

 To create a library template, create a file with the `.library.tpl` extension.